mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter3.md

 <img src="images/chapter3/list-1.png" class="img-small" />

+> **Don't forget!** After adding the List component folder and files, you need to register it in the `app.module.ts` file.

-If you can ge thtis far on your own, skip to the end of this exercise.
+If you can get this far on your own, skip to the end of this exercise.
 If not, it's ok.
 Let's review how to add a component.

 #### Adding a page in the Playground